 That's not a criticism of the model.
 That IS the model.

-The asymmetry of the relationship isn't a bug - it's how the system is designed.
-You share your life (or at least, a curated part of it), and in return, people feel connected to you.
+The asymmetry of the relationship isn't a bug... it's how the system is designed.
+The deal is that you share your life (or at least, a curated part of it), and in return, people feel connected to you.
 That connection is what makes them show up, subscribe, buy, and recommend you to friends.
 It's the engine of everything you're building as a creator.

-You're intentionally building that relationship, curating it, spending a huge part of your day thinking about how to make that relationship stronger or build it with more people.
+And you build that relationship intentionally.
+You curate it.
+You spend a huge part of your days and weeks thinking about how to make that relationship stronger, or how to build it with more people.
 What is a conversion rate if not a quantifiable way to see how effective you are at building that relationship?

 The problem isn't that the relationship is one-sided.
 For most people in your audience, that's fine.
 They understand that it's a one-sided relationship too.
 And your audience is happy to know you from a distance.